All Four Officers Will Now Be Charged With George Floyd's Killing

 "My father should not have been killed like this — we want justice," Quincy Mason Floyd said in an interview on Wednesday.

-Charges come after a massive national outcry, with protests flooding the streets in cities across the U.S. The immediate call for justice came after multiple unarmed Black men and women were killed by police, highlighting a problem with police brutality and systemic racism in America.
+Charges come after a global outcry, with protests flooding the streets in cities across the US and worldwide.
+The immediate call for justice came after multiple unarmed Black men and women were killed by police, highlighting a problem with police brutality and systemic racism in America.

 According to CNN, Minneapolis protestors, who began demonstrating last Tuesday and have not ceased, broke out in jubilation after hearing about additional charges to Chauvin and charges against all officers involved in his killing.